benlacey57/Python-YouTube-Downloader/README.md

 **TODO: Add hooks at different places in the code so that we can have post_processing, post_download etc. This would be useful so our code can post completed download videos details to our media catalogue.**

+On complete any audio files would be put into /media/music/youtube/{playlist_name}/ everything else would be put into the /media/youtube library.

 ## Features

 - 📥 Download entire playlists (video or audio)